Federal prosecution of Donald Trump (election obstruction case): Investigations

 The January 6 Capitol attack resulted in hundreds of criminal proceedings.
 The House of Representatives voted to impeach Trump for a second time on January 13.
 He was acquitted by the Senate on February 13.
 The House of Representatives voted to create a select committee to investigate the attack in June 2021.
 Ahead of its final report, the committee voted to recommend charging Trump of four charges and referred him to the Department of Justice.
 Two of the four charges recommended by the Select Committee were ultimately brought against him in the indictment, with the charges of "inciting or assisting those in an insurrection" (18 U.S.C. § 2383) notably not in the indictment nor "Conspiracy to Make a False Statement" (18 U.S.C. §§ 371, 1001).

 In a CNN interview in January 2022, deputy attorney general Lisa Monaco stated that the Department of Justice would investigate the Trump fake electors plot.
 By March 2022, the Department of Justice had opened an investigation into the events of January 6 and Trump's attempts to overturn the election.
 The Department of Justice began obtaining White House phone records in April in connection with the January 6 investigation, and a federal grand jury issued subpoenas to Trump's lawyers in connection with the fake electors plot in May.
 The Washington Post reported in July that the Department of Justice was investigating Trump's actions on January 6.
 The January 6 investigation was overseen by Thomas Windom, an obscure federal prosecutor.

+The FBI investigation was internally codenamed "Arctic Frost" and assigned to the CR15 public corruption unit at the Washington Field Office.

 On November 18, 2022, attorney general Merrick Garland appointed Jack Smith to serve as special counsel for the January 6 investigation and the FBI investigation into Donald Trump's handling of government documents.
 Smith intensified both investigations ahead of increased efforts by Trump to focus on his 2024 presidential campaign.
 In June 2023, Trump was indicted in connection with the classified documents investigation.
 Leading up to Trump's indictment in the January 6 investigation, prosecutors continued investigating several strands, including through hundreds of documents provided by former New York Police Department commissioner Bernard Kerik.
 On July 18, Trump was given a target letter.
 The following week, his lawyers met with prosecutors, signaling the investigation was nearly complete.